pratik-IDWT/pratik-IDWT/README.md

 - 👋 Hi, I’m @pratik-IDWT
 - 👀 I’m interested in all things data.
-- 🌱 I’m currently learning how to build data stacks, solutions in simple ways.
-Bringing the speed back into building data solutions
+- 🌱 I’m currently solving business, technology and data problems in simple ways.
+Bringing the speed back into delivering outcomes and values
+- I like to play use technology in innovative ways
 <!-- - 💞️ I’m looking to collaborate on anything interesting -->
 <!-- - 📫 How to reach me ... -->